Skip to content

 isvalid_c::JustRelax.RockRatio, inds...)

-Check if ϕ.center[inds...] is a not a nullspace.
+Check if ϕ.center[inds...] is a not a nullspace in 2D.

 Arguments